ehudreiter/accuracySharedTask/README.md

 ## What is in this repo
 This repository contains a set of 60 accuracy-annotated texts for the shared task, some of which were extracted from https://github.com/nlgcat/evaluating_accuracy.
+An additional 30 accuracy-annotated texts are available as a separate test set (which was not visible to participants during the task)
 * texts: the source [texts](https://github.com/ehudreiter/accuracySharedTask/blob/main/texts) produced by neural NLG systems, which describe basketball box score data
 * word_docs: word documents used in human experiments.
 Page 6 includes the texts (same as in texts directory) and links which human subjects can use to get data about the games
 * gold-standard markup list ([gsml.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/gsml.csv)), which lists mistakes in these texts.
 This is a comma separated file, with cells encased in double quotes.